 When soldering standard sterling silver, brass, copper, nickel, bronze, gold, or silver-filled pieces you will want to use two types of flux.
 One flux to protect the metal from firescale and another to help the solder flow.
-Here in Tech Support we call these a “Barrier Flux” and a “Flow Flux.”
+Our Tech Team calls these a “Barrier Flux” and a “Flow Flux.”

 There are several barrier fluxes on the market that you have to spray onto a piece, like Cupronil, Stop Ox, or Firescoff.
 Another alternative is to use one that you dip into or paint on.
 This second type is a boric acid powder/denatured (or methyl) alcohol mix.
 It’s an old recipe that has been around for a very long time and it works great to protect the metal from oxidizing during soldering.
 It’s homemade and easy to mix.